pragmint/open-practices/capabilities/test-automation.md

 ### Potential Cultural Resistance

 In some organizations, test automation is sometimes undervalued due to gaps in awareness or experience with effective test design.
 Code that is structured for testability is often easier to maintain and higher quality, but developing the skill to write such code takes time and practice.
-According to DORA's findings, teams that value of automated, developer-driven testing experience less friction in the testing process and benefit from higher overall performance.
+According to DORA's findings, teams that value of automated, developer-led testing experience less friction in the testing process and benefit from higher overall performance.

 ### Automation Isn't Meant To Replace Manual Testing